xalaida/laravel-nuxt-docker/README.md

 * PHP-CLI for back-end workspace

 ### TODO LIST:
+- add other containers (selenium, echo-server, queue, schedule)
 - add instructions about reinstallation nuxt and laravel with fresh versions
-- install eslinter
-- add IDE settings instructions (optional)
-- add logs to .gitignore
-- add docker ignore
-- add other containers (selenium, echo-server, queue, schedule)
 - migrate to SSL and probably HTTP2
 - add instructions about axios usage
 - proxy redis port (for gui tools access)
 - add commands for postgres usage
 - add commands for displaying logs
 - add commands for clearing logs
-- add logs directory and store all logs inside of it

 **If you want, you can reinstall fresh laravel version with the following commands:**